Warning shot

 A Helicopter Interdiction Tactical Squadron (USCG) MH-65C Dolphin firing warning shots at a non-compliant boat during training.

-In military and police contexts, a warning shot is an intentionally harmless artillery shot or gunshot with intent to enact direct compliance and order to a hostile perpetrator or enemy forces.
-It is recognized as signalling intended confrontations on land, sea, and air.
+In military and police contexts, a warning shot is an intentionally harmless artillery shot or gunshot with intent to enact direct compliance and order from a hostile perpetrator or enemy force.
+It is recognized as signaling intended confrontations on land, sea, and air.

 As an analogy, a "warning shot" can be used to describe any action of declaration, especially a demonstration of power, intended or perceived as a last warning before hostile measures.

 Uses

 Navy

 During the 18th century, a warning shot (in nautical terms, often called a shot across the bow) could be fired towards any ship whose "colours" (nationality) had to be ascertained.
 According to the law of the sea, a ship thus hailed had to fly her flag and confirm it with a gunshot.
 Warning shots may still be used in modern times to signal a vessel to stop or keep off and may be fired from other ships, boats, or aircraft.

 On October 27, 1962, during the Cuban Missile Crisis, American forces dropped practice depth charges on the Soviet submarine B-59 as a form of signaling.
 The captain and political officer of the B-59 opted to respond with a nuclear torpedo, but the third man required to authorize a nuclear attack, executive officer and flotilla Commodore Vasily Arkhipov, refused.